lightern/rust/README.md

-# rust
+# Rust

 I've written some stuff to learn Rust.
-Feel free to use these.
+Hope these are useful or helpful in your own studies.